MohamedGouda99/zabbix/README.md

 This repository contains a minimal set of roles that install and configure a complete Zabbix environment on Ubuntu 24.04 hosts.
-Zabbix 7.2 packages are available for Noble under the "release" repository.
-The `zabbix-repository` role installs the `zabbix-release` package to enable the official apt repository.
-MariaDB packages still come from the Jammy archive.
+Zabbix 7.2 packages are provided through the Jammy repository while Noble support is still in progress.
+The `zabbix-repository` role configures the official apt repository directly rather than installing the `zabbix-release` package.
+MariaDB packages also come from the Jammy archive.
 It can
 deploy the following components: